How To Adopt A Dynamic Marketing Budget For Your Apartments In 2023

 Identify your dynamic marketing sources

 Begin by evaluating where you're currently, or are planning on, spending your marketing budget.
-Are your marketing sources dynamic or static?

-After you've identified your dynamic marketing sources, the next step is being able to assess their performance accurately.
 You cannot confidently adopt a dynamic strategy unless you're sure you're only paying for marketing sources that deliver your apartment community's most qualified leads.
+Here are some helpful multifamily marketing metrics you could use to measure ad performance.

-Source Cost (Monthly) / Number Of Leases =
+Source Cost (Monthly) / Number Of Leases = Cost Per Lease

 Know your community's leasing needs (supply)

-After you've identified your dynamic marketing sources, you need to know your community's leasing needs for 2023.
+After you've identified your dynamic marketing sources, you need to know your community's leasing needs for 2024.

 You can do this by mapping out all lease expirations scheduled monthly and multiplying that number by your community's average annual turnover rate to determine how many leases you'll need each month.